What we know about the young missionaries and religious leader killed in Haiti

 Cornett said Montis left behind two children, ages 2 and 6.

-Montis' family could not immediately be reached for comment Friday.
-It's unclear if he used social media and, if so, whether his profiles are public.
-Missions in Haiti did not immediately return the AP's request for comment Friday.
+Montis' family could not be reached for comment Friday, and Missions in Haiti did not respond to an AP request for comment.

+Missions in Haiti said in a Facebook post on Saturday that they were ''facing the most difficult time of our life.''

+''The embassy is working on getting all the paper work done in order for them to be flown to the states and many more behind the scenes to make happen more quickly and safely,'' the post said, adding that the children and staff of Missions in Haiti have been relocated to a safer location.

+Baker, Natalie Lloyd's father and a Republican state representative in Missouri, said Friday on Facebook that the couple's bodies were safely transported to the U.S. Embassy.
+Throughout the weekend, Baker's Facebook page provided updates on the efforts to arrange for transport to Missouri.

+On Sunday, Anderson wrote on the families' behalf that plans firmed up and transport had been secured.

-Baker wrote on Facebook that his heart was broken ''in a thousand pieces.''
+Baker wrote on Facebook in the early hours on Friday that his heart was broken ''in a thousand pieces.''

 Associated Press writer Summer Ballentine in Columbia, Missouri, contributed.